 Larry is the new managing director of the Homes and works closely with the senior management team to ensure continuity during this transitional phase to maintain the highest standards of care that is evident in the Homes.
 Two existing senior staff, Mila Oligo and Lisa Foad have taken on the role of joint registered managers.
 They are supported by Jane Cousins, who will remain as clinical manager with additional responsibilities.

 Larry comes with several years’ experience in the retail and catering sector having owned four fast food outlets for two major international franchises and has won several awards with the two groups – including franchisee of the year award.
 Since 2012, Larry has managed one of London’s largest home care providers, providing domiciliary care in North and North West London.

-In consultation with the management team and Cathy, Larry will annually produce a business plan which will be reviewed and amended as necessary to ensure that the Homes meets their aims and objects to provide a high standard of care along with their statutory and regulatory obligations.
+In consultation with the management team, Larry will annually produce a business plan which will be reviewed and amended as necessary to ensure that the Homes meets their aims and objects to provide a high standard of care along with their statutory and regulatory obligations.